DamienHarper/auditor-bundle/doc/22-storage-configuration.md

 could be acceptable)
 ---

-To store audits in a secondary database, you have change the last argument of `dh_doctrine_audit.configuration` service to set the entity manager binded to that secondary database.
+To store audits in a secondary database, you have change the fifth argument of `dh_doctrine_audit.configuration` service to set the entity manager binded to that secondary database.

 ```yaml